39zde/factor/README.md

  - column with of 250px
  - 5 dereferencing operations per row

 can be done easily.
 Even in dev mode and on old hardware, thanks to using WebWorkers [2].
 Certainly more performant, than using Dexie.js, the library used before migrating to the custom solution.
+That being said there is much more performance to be gained at various places.
+So far it looks very promising

 For now the uploading of data can only be done in csv with semi-colon (;) separated fields with customers as the only upload option.
 There are still a bunch of things to do (see `roadmap.md`), before adding new tables.